Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Make a hurricane plan

 It only takes one storm that affects you to make it a bad hurricane season.
-If you live along the coast or in nearby areas affected by inland flooding, it’s essential to have a personal hurricane plan.
-This can mean the difference between your being a hurricane victim and a hurricane survivor.
+If you live along the coast or in areas that could be affected by flooding or hurricane winds, it’s essential to have a personal hurricane plan.
+This can mean the difference between you being a hurricane victim and a hurricane survivor.

-Remember, for a hurricane, we evacuate in the U.S. due to the impacts of water, not wind.
-So if you do not live in an evacuation zone and your home is structurally sound, you should shelter-in-place.
+Remember, for a hurricane, most evacuations in the U.S. are due to the impacts of water, not wind.
+So if you do not live in an evacuation zone and your home is structurally sound, you should shelter-in-place unless otherwise directed to do so.
 Have the supplies you need to get through the storm and for the potentially lengthy and unpleasant aftermath, with enough non-perishable food, water and medicine to last each person in your family a minimum of one week.

 Residents living in hurricane-prone locations should have an emergency plan in place